Cellosaurus logo

 The OBO format file (cellosaurus.obo) does not contain: the STR profile data, the age at sampling and the full reference records (authors, title, journal).
 All the comments are concatenated.

-And while the TXT and XML versions of the Cellosaurus have the same data content, there are some differences in terms of the organization of the data.
+And while the TXT and XML versions of Cellosaurus have the same data content, there are some differences in terms of the organization of the data.
 These differences are described below.

-The TXT version is split into two data files: cellosaurus.txt and cellosaurus_refs.txt, the first file contains all the Cellosaurus information except for the full reference records which are stored in the second file.
+The TXT version is split into two data files: cellosaurus.txt and cellosaurus_refs.txt, the first file contains all Cellosaurus information except for the full reference records which are stored in the second file.
 This is not the case for the XML version which consists of a single data file, cellosaurus.xml and a XML schema definition file, cellosaurus.xsd

 In the TXT file cross-references to external resources do not contain the URLs of these cross-references, these can be instantiated using the information stored in the file cellosaurus_xrefs.txt